theirish81/redplant/README.md

 a slot is freed in the queue.
 The combination of `block=false` and `dropOnOverflow=true` puts a hard cap on resource usage for sidecars, while not limiting the performance of API transactions
 * `params`: the sidecar's specific parameters

+## Exotic origins
+RedPlant can accept (more or less) exotic origins.
+See:
+* [DB Origin](./doc/db.md) : access your databases with API calls
+* [Websocket Origin](./doc/websocket.md) : I know, this is not really exotic, but it's currently in the experimental stage